 Choosing a Content Management System (CMS) is a sensitive issue.
 Newbies usually prefer WordPress as the simplest CMS.
 But sooner or later the system’s capabilities can become insufficient for providing both ultimate performance and a perfect look, at least at a desirable rate.
 An administrator with some practical experience would come to the conclusion that they need to level up.
 And here's the question — how do you switch from WordPress to Drupal ?
 Let’s figure it out!

 What is Drupal and why is it different from other CMS

-Drupal is the world’s second most popular CMS.
-It was developed in the early 2000s.
-Due to its open source software, any interested person can add changes or set up complementary modules.
-To date, the program has been enhanced by more than 7000 additional modules.
-Drupal has outrun Joomla! , another popular system, in the struggle for the Packt Open Source CMS prize three times!
+One more awesome thing about Drupal is its open-source community.
+That means that thousands of enthusiasts stand behind the code and any interested person can add changes to enhance the CMS or set up complementary modules.
+There are more than 7000 modules that you can use for various purposes of your business.
 The eighth and newest version of Drupal is extremely flexible, having numerous resources for developers as well as an abundance of boxed solutions.

 Read also: The Battle of Mighty.
 Drupal vs Wordpress

 Overall, WordPress and Joomla! are best for creating simple and “light” websites without any special crafts.
 When you need a web page with a thousand and one extra functions and options, unique design, etc., it should be either self-modifying or Drupal-based.
 But what can be done if the website is already created and functioning?
 When you need development or want the functionality to be extended beyond the previous CMS?
 How do you move a WordPress site to Drupal, and is it essential?

 It’s time to sort through Drupal's specific features, how to use them, and what clear advantages they offer to developers.
 If two or more of the reasons listed below apply to you, it makes sense to consider a move.